Barbon Hillclimb

 We aim to finish by 5 pm, with awards presented immediately afterwards.

 We hope you enjoy your visit to Barbon.
-If you have any questions about the day’s events, do please ask.
+If you have any questions about the day’s events, please ask.

 (Barbon Park is an active hill farm for the rest of the year and home to sheep and cattle, so be aware that ground conditions are variable and may not suit everyone, particularly those with mobility issues.
 The times quoted are approximate and could be subject to weather and safety considerations.)